f5devcentral/f5-agility-labs-dns/docs/class6/lab/lab1.rst

    .. figure:: ../_figures/2_updated.png

 #.
 For the purposes of the lab you can utilize the Trial or the Free Tier for any of the services.

-   .. note:: you will be asked to add your payment card even for the free tier, however you will not be charged if you follow the Free Tier guidelines outlined here:

    - `F5 DNS Cloud Service Pricing <https://f5cloudservices.zendesk.com/hc/en-us/articles/360045888214-F5-DNS-Cloud-Service-Pricing>`_
    - `F5 DNS Load Balancer Service Pricing <https://f5cloudservices.zendesk.com/hc/en-us/articles/360045888214-F5-DNS-Cloud-Service-Pricing>`_